Fishing Apache Lake

 Bass fishing at Apache Lake

-This deep-canyon lake is a flooded section of the Salt River.
-In the upper six or eight miles it looks and feels much more like a river than a lake.
-There is very little brush or vegetation in the lake, so rock and contours become the structure of choice for bass.
 There is a healthy population of largemouth bass, but the real attraction are the smallmouth.
-This lake produces quality smallmouth with 3 and 4-pounders common - and larger smallies not uncommon.
+This lake produces quality smallmouth with 3 and 4-pounders common, and larger smallies not uncommon.

 Walleye Fishing

-One prominent species in Apache Lake is walleye, prized for its firm white flesh and challenging nature.
+One surprising fish species in Apache Lake is walleye, prized for its firm white flesh and challenging nature.
 Walleye are often found in deeper, cooler waters near drop-offs and underwater structures.
-Anglers targeting walleye can use techniques such as vertical jigging with minnows, trolling with crankbaits, or casting with nightcrawlers.
+The area between Burnt Coral and Matazal Bay is a popular area to troll for walleye.
+Successful methods include vertical jigging with minnows, trolling with crankbaits, or casting with nightcrawlers.

 Catfish Fishing